Covid Health and Safety Guidance

 If testing is declined, and criteria is met to warrant testing for Covid-19, they will need to go home for 5 days from symptom onset.
-They may return on day 6 (as long as no fever/vomiting/ diarrhea within 24 hours), and will be required to mask on days 6-10.
-If unable or unwilling to wear a mask days 6-10, they will be sent home.
+They may return on day 6 (as long as no fever/vomiting/ diarrhea within 24 hours), and should mask on days 6-10.

 COVID-19 vaccines are available for everyone and have been shown to be highly safe and effective.